ionStici/frontend/3-js/intro/introductory-aspects.md

 ## Console

-The **console** is a panel that displays important messages for developers.
+The **console** is a panel that can be used to display messages from the source code.

 When we have an error in our code, usually we get a notification in the browser's console, along with the line where the error is.